Rumaisa2/EmotDete_SVM/README.md

 Natural language processing (NLP) is likely the foundation of the machine learning model used to predict emotions from text inputs.
 Prediction probabilities and other parameters are presented visually using the data visualization tools Altair and Plotly.
 Joblib: Used to load a machine learning model that has already been trained.

-How It Works: Text sent into the input field on the home page is how users communicate with the Emotion Detection App.
+**How It Works**: Text sent into the input field on the home page is how users communicate with the Emotion Detection App.
 In order to anticipate the emotion related to the input, the program then analyzes the text using a machine learning model.
 The results of the prediction are shown, along with the expected mood, an emoji representation, and a confidence level.
 Users can also look through the metrics and visualizations on the Monitor page to obtain information about user interactions and predicted emotions.

-Use Cases:
+**Use Cases:**

 Sentiment Analysis: Text data can be subjected to an analysis of sentiment or emotion that allows users to better comprehend customer reviews, social media sentiment, and other aspects of text data.